QCD-sourced tachyonic phase transition in a supercooled Universe: Introduction

 Employing the CC $\UBL$ model as an example, we show that a detectable FOPT is in fact realized merely in a small part of the available parameter space.
 In the case of extreme supercooling, the Universe keeps inflating as the temperature of the radiation bath approaches the QCD scale, where chiral symmetry breaking ($\csb$)~\cite{Pisarski:1983ms,Brown:1990ev,Braun:2006jd,Cuteri:2021ikv} is triggered.
-This breaks the CC symmetry explicitly~\cite{Witten:1980ez,Iso:2017uuu,vonHarling:2017yew,Bodeker:2021mcj,Arunasalam:2017ajm,Ipek:2018lhm,Croon:2019ugf,Sagunski:2023ynd}, accelerating the end of supercooling.
+This breaks the CC symmetry explicitly~\cite{Witten:1980ez,Iso:2017uuu,vonHarling:2017yew,Bodeker:2021mcj,Arunasalam:2017ajm,Ipek:2018lhm,Croon:2019ugf,Sagunski:2023ynd,Guan:2024ccw,Liu:2024fly}, accelerating the end of supercooling.
 We show that this quickly leads to a regime where bubble percolation becomes inefficient.
 Then, the top quark condensate sources a tachyonic instability in the BSM scalar field responsible for EWSB.
-This induces an exponential amplification of sub-horizon long-wavelength scalar fluctuations, preheating the supercooled Universe.
-We will refer to this scenario, where the symmetry breaking is driven by classical rolling instead of thermal tunneling, as \textit{tachyonic phase transition}.
-The growth of scalar fluctuations in a distinct momentum band generates anisotropies in the stress-energy tensor, and hence, GWs~\cite{Dufaux:2007pt,Dufaux:2008dn,Figueroa:2017vfa,Cook:2011hg,Buchmuller:2013lra,Machado:2018nqk,Machado:2019xuc,Figueroa:2020rrl,Bea:2021zol,Madge:2021abk}.
+This induces an exponential amplification of long-wavelength scalar fluctuations, preheating the supercooled Universe.
+We will refer to this scenario, where the symmetry breaking is driven by classical rolling instead of thermal tunneling, as \textit{tachyonic phase transition}.\footnote{Note that this scenario is distinct from a conventional second-order phase transition where the scalar field evolves smoothly with the true minimum, hence never experiences a tachyonic instability.} The growth of scalar fluctuations in a distinct momentum band generates anisotropies in the stress-energy tensor, and hence, GWs~\cite{Dufaux:2007pt,Dufaux:2008dn,Figueroa:2017vfa,Cook:2011hg,Buchmuller:2013lra,Machado:2018nqk,Machado:2019xuc,Figueroa:2020rrl,Bea:2021zol,Madge:2021abk}.
 Tachyonic preheating~\cite{Felder:2000hj,Felder:2001kt,Garcia-Bellido:2001dqy,Copeland:2002ku,Tranberg:2003gi,Desroche:2005yt,Suyama:2006sr,Garcia-Bellido:2007fiu,Dufaux:2007pt,Dufaux:2008dn,Buchmuller:2012wn,Buchmuller:2013dja,Tranberg:2017lrx,Rubio:2019ypq,He:2020ivk, Karam:2021sno,Tomberg:2021bll,Koivunen:2022mem,Dux:2022kuk,Shakya:2023zvs,Brummer:2024ejc} is typically studied in the context of cosmic inflation, where the associated SGWB peaks at frequencies too large to be detectable.
 In our scenario, on the other hand, the instability is triggered by QCD, and the peak frequency of the resulting GW spectrum is determined by the CC scale, which we find can be as low as $\mathcal{O}(10^5)\GeV$.
 Therefore, we find a large parameter space observable by future experiments.

 In sec.~\ref{sec:supercooled_universe}, we introduce the dynamics occurring in CC models.
 In the subsequent sec.~\ref{sec:tachyonic_instability}, we identify the parameter space where the tachyonic instability realizes the exit from supercooling, before studying the production of scalar fluctuations analytically and numerically in sec.~\ref{sec:scalar_field_production}.
 Afterwards, we describe the reheating of the supercooled thermal bath in sec.~\ref{sec:reheating}.
 Finally, in sec.~\ref{sec:GWs}, we estimate the peak of the associated GW spectrum.